trulyzed/todo-board/README.md

 npm run dev
 ```

-Build version can also be run on the development server:
+An optimized build version can also be run on the development server:
 ```bash
 npm run build
 npm run start